josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Narrative_Interference/💣_syntactic_drift_and_clone_tone.md

 **Original:** Author signature — e.g., use of `—`, emoji callouts, rhetorical stakes.
 **Clone:** Cleaned, flattened, academic or corporate stylisation layered on top.
 **Outcome:** Emotional erasure disguised as professionalism.

+---

+## 🗂 Archival Note

+Syntactic drift is how a clone forgets its source.
+Tone is not just delivery — it’s political stance.
+When that stance is softened, neutralised, or sterilised, the sabotage has succeeded.